 There are numerous activities you can build into your pre-bed evening routine.
 It depends on your personal preferences and what is available to you.

-Author and Podcaster, Tim Ferriss, talks about his routine here and is worth checking out.
+Author and Podcaster, Tim Ferriss, talks about his routine in this video, which is worth checking out.

 This is definitely a #goals kind of routine and I am not convinced that this level of luxury and zen is achievable for most of us more Average Joes and Janes with ordinary incomes and a house full of kids, but you might be able to pull a couple of ideas from him.